1. Caligula wasn’t his real name.

 It was Suetonius who first published claims that Caligula committed incest with his three sisters.
 (The Roman historian added that these trysts even occurred during banquets, as guests and Caligula’s wife gathered around.)
 But Suetonius wrote “The Lives of the Caesars” in 121 A.D., 80 years after Caligula was assassinated at age 28 by members of the Praetorian Guard.
 Earlier chroniclers who actually lived under Caligula, namely Seneca and Philo, make no mention of this type of behavior despite their harsh criticism of the emperor.
 And Tacitus, during a lengthy diatribe in which he accuses Caligula’s sister Agrippina—wife of the Emperor Claudius—of incest with her son, never implicates her brother.

 According to Suetonius, Caligula in his infinite profligacy once constructed a temporary floating bridge across the Bay of Baiae just so he could ride triumphantly from one end to the other.
 No traces of the stunt have ever materialized, so most historians dismiss it as myth.
 However, evidence of the emperor’s extravagant lifestyle has surfaced at Lake Nemi, where workers salvaged two massive pleasure barges—complete with marble décor, mosaic floors and statues—in the late 1920s and early 1930s.
 One of the wrecks included a lead pipe bearing the inscription “Property of Gaius Caesar Augustus Germanicus.”
-A fire caused by Allied shells largely destroyed the ships in 1944.
+It is uncertain whether it was Allied or German troops who cause the fire that largely destroyed the ships in 1944.

 Caligula is often remembered as a selfish and capricious ruler whose ineptitude weakened the Roman empire during his four-year reign.
 But if his leadership skills were so abysmal, some scholars have argued, how did he wind up annexing new provinces, expanding westward and formulating a feasible plan to take over Britain?
 Although Caligula got no further than the English Channel and was murdered soon after, his preparations for the invasion would allow Claudius to begin Rome’s successful conquest of Britain in 43 A.D.